Muskwa Formation

-The Muskwa Formation is a stratigraphical unit of Frasnian age in the Western Canadian Sedimentary Basin.
+The Muskwa Formation is a stratigraphic unit of Frasnian age in the Western Canadian Sedimentary Basin.

 It takes the name from Muskwa River, and was first described in the Western National Gas Fort Nelson a-95-J/94-J-10 well by F.F.
 Gray and J.R.
 Kassube, in 1963.

 Lithology

 The Muskwa Formation is composed of bituminous shale.
 Pyrite is a common accessory mineral.

 Gas production

 Gas is produced from the Muskwa Formation shales in the Horn River Basin in the Greater Sierra oil field in north-eastern British Columbia.
 Horizontal drilling and fracturing techniques are used to extract the gas from the low permeability shales (see Shale gas).

 Distribution

 The Muskwa Formation occurs in northern Alberta, north-eastern British Columbia and in the southern part of the Northwest Territories, and typically has a thickness of 34 m.

 Relationship to other units

 The Muskwa Formation is a sub-unit of the Horn River Formation; it is conformably overlain by the Fort Simpson Formation and conformably underlain by the Otter Park Member.